Spicy Chinese Sichuan Green Beans

 Ingredients

-• 1 pound green beans trimmed
+• 1 pound green beans , trimmed

-• 2 tablespoons canola oil
+• 2 tablespoons vegetable oil

 • 2 teaspoons chili garlic paste

-• 2 green onions thinly sliced - white parts only
+• 2 green onions , thinly sliced, white parts only

-• 1 tablespoon garlic thinly sliced
+• 1 tablespoon garlic , thinly sliced (about 3 cloves)

 • 2 tablespoons soy sauce